 I am determined to get back into running for my fitness.
 I asked some of my running friends and trainers to give me some tips to help me get started.
-I think these are great running tips for beginners (or those who have not run in a while) like me.
+These are great running tips for beginners (or those who have not run in a while) like me.

 1. Dress Appropriately